• Skip to primary navigation

 Can you make the madeleine batter in advance?

-Yes, you can make the madeleine batter one to two days ahead.
-Cover it in contact with plastic film and refrigerate overnight.
-The next day, bake French madeleines as directed.
+Yes, you can make the batter one to two days ahead.
+Cover it with plastic wrap and refrigerate it.
+Chilling also helps the madeleines form their signature hump.

 Love madeleines?
 Try these next!